-In the morning we wake to seals slapping the water and crows dropping clams on the rock near by.
+In the morning we wake to seals slapping the water and crows dropping clams on the rock nearby.
 At more than half our camp spots we are usually treated by a hummingbird buzzing the tent.
-It zips back and forth hovering above trying to find the nector of the mother load of all flowers: a massive red and gray flower tent.
-And this day was know exception.
+It zips back and forth hovering above trying to find the nectar from the mother load of all flowers: a massive red and gray flower tent.
+And this day was no exception.
 The hummingbirds buzzed by all morning.

-That morning the tide is incredibly low in Clarence Strait at negative 3.8, which means all the fun sea that normally stays well below water will be out clinging to the tall cliffs waiting for the water to return.
-We will get to travel in this extreme low tide for the next couple of hours on our way towards Wrangle.
+That morning the tide is incredibly low in Clarence Strait at negative 3.8, which means all the fun sea life that normally stays well below water will be out clinging to the tall cliffs waiting for the water to return.
+We get to travel in this extreme low tide for the next couple of hours on the way towards Wrangle.

-As we paddle we see red and white sea anemonies.
-They are incredibly beautiful under water with their flower like petals out swaying in the water.
-Now at low tide they hang from the walls, closed up and slimy, dripping water as they wait for the tide to rise as again.
-One wall must of had over 500 of them, remained me of the gum wall that is a tourist attraction in downtown Seattle near Pikes Place Market.
+As we paddle we see red and white sea anemones.
+They are incredibly beautiful underwater with their flower like petals out swaying in the water.
+Now at low tide they hang from the walls, closed up and slimy, dripping water as they wait for the tide to rise again.
+One wall must of had over 500 of them, reminded me of the gum wall that is a tourist attraction in downtown Seattle near Pikes Place Market.

 We continue along watching starfish do flying yoga try to find the fastest way back to saltwater.
 Snail shells drop into the waters as they slide off the seaweed.
 We see a light purple lichen sort of plant that we’ve never seen above water.
 The shore cliffs are so colorful and interesting we barely make any miles, we spend our time pointing out one beautiful creature after another not wanting to move on but also excited to round each bend and see what might be next.